The art world is now recognizing DeRubeis as “The Father of Conceptual Movement.”

 “A lot of the people that buy (my work) are first-time art collectors,” he said.
 “They never had an interest in art or thought art was cool.”
 Going forward, DeRubeis said that he might expand into metal sculptures or metal jewelry, “I don’t know exactly what the future might hold yet, but I’m still experimenting.”

-Ultimately, DeRubeis said that the most rewarding part of what he does is what he went through to be successful and communicate with his audience.
+Ultimately, DeRubeis said that the most rewarding part of what he does is what he went through to be successful.

 “(It’s) just all the struggles of trying to do it all myself and seeing the positive outcome toward the end,” he said.
 “Seeing the reaction of people, in the end, makes it all worth it.”